egles121/oodp/README.md

-# Burger builder app
+# Burger Maker App
-The Burger builder app is a command-line app that demonstrates the use of various design patterns, such as the Factory Pattern, Template Pattern, State Pattern, Decorator Pattern, and Composite Pattern.
+The Burger Maker App is a command-line app that demonstrates the use of various design patterns, such as the Factory Pattern, Template Pattern, State Pattern, Decorator Pattern, and Composite Pattern.
 The objective was to use 1 Creational GoF pattern, 1 Behavior GoF pattern and 1 Structural GoF pattern.
 The solution must use at least 4 non-Creational GoF patterns in total.